michelled/weavly.org/src/activities/human-robots.md

 ## Steps

-* Ask player 1 to go to a specific spot in the environment, such as a far corner in the room
+* Ask player 1 to go to a specific spot in the environment, such as a far corner in the room.
-* Ask player 1 to act as a robot and only follow the Weavly program as it’s being spoken
+* Ask player 1 to act as a robot and only follow the Weavly program as it’s being spoken.
-* Select a specific destination in the same environment
+* Select a specific destination in the same environment.
-* Moderator works with player 2 to build a sequence of action blocks in the Weavly coding environment to bring player 1 to the selected destination
+* Moderator works with player 2 to build a sequence of action blocks in the Weavly coding environment to bring player 1 to the selected destination.
-* Select the “Play” button to see whether player 1 gets to the final destination or not
+* Select the “Play” button to see whether player 1 gets to the final destination or not.

 ## Tips

-* Start with straight paths before introducing turns
+* Start with straight paths before introducing turns.
-* Reward both players if they successfully complete the mission
+* Reward both players if they successfully complete the mission.
-* Moderator can pause the program and help player 2 to debug and replace action blocks that moves player 1 away from the destination
+* Moderator can pause the program and help player 2 to debug and replace action blocks that moves player 1 away from the destination.
-* In addition to the audio labels spoken by the program, the moderator can speak each action block as they are executed to reinforce the learning about directions
+* In addition to the audio labels spoken by the program, the moderator can speak each action block as they are executed to reinforce the learning about directions.

 ## Skill Development